nhsconnect/prm-practice-migration/index.md

 {%- endif -%}

+## Help us improve this guide

 This guide is in Beta and you are viewing the first version.

-{%- include action_link.html link="/improve-this-guide" title="Help us improve this guide by sharing your experience and giving us feedback" -%}
+You can help us improve this guide by sharing your experience and giving feedback

+{%- include action_link.html link="/improve-this-guide" title="Give feedback on this guide" -%}